Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Computing Expected Runtime

 \subsection{Matrix Representation of Super-Operators}

-Recall from Lemma \ref{lem-structural} that the denotational semantics of a quantum program is a (completely positive) super-operator mapping partial density operators to themselves.
-For convenience of the reader, in this subsection let us briefly review some necessary mathematical tools for computing super-operators from \cite{Ying16} (see Section 5.1.2 there).
+Recall from Lemma \ref{lem-structural} that the denotational semantics of a quantum program is a (completely positive) super-operator mapping partial density operators (i.e. matrices in the finite-dimensional case considered in this paper) to themselves.
+For the convenience of the reader, in this subsection let us briefly review some necessary mathematical tools for computing super-operators from \cite{Ying16} (see Section 5.1.2 there).

 Let us first show that an $d\times d$ matrix can be encoded as an $d^2$-dimensional vector using a maximally entangled state.
-Assume that $\{ \ket{j} \}$ is an orthonormal basis of $\HH$.
-Then we write: for the (unnormalised) maximally entangled state in $\HH \otimes \HH$.
+Assume that $\{ \ket{j} \}_j$ is an orthonormal basis of $\HH$.
+Then we write: $\ket{\Psi} = \sum_j \ket{j j}$ for the (unnormalised) maximally entangled state in $\HH \otimes \HH$.

 \begin{lemma} For any $d \times d$ matrix $A = (A_{i,j})$, we have:

 \end{lemma}

 Note that the left-hand side of Eq. (\ref{entangled}) is a $d^2$-dimensional vector.